devdogfish/devdogfish/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on YoungDriversAcademy's web app
+- 🔭 I’m currently working for RBC Capital Markets
-- 🌱 I’m currently learning Calculus & Discrete math.
+- 🌱 I’m currently learning how to manage my own infrastructure (Linux servers).
 - ⚙️ I like building things that remove friction and help people stay organized.